-The 1725 16-row, 1725 CCS TR, 1775NT, 1775NT CCS, 1795, DR, and DB Series planters will have onboard air storage to increase the overall response time when making a row-unit downforce adjustment from the GS display.
-The onboard air storage is comprised of a 18.9-L (5-gal.) storage tank with valve assembly.
+The 1725 16-row, 1725 CCS TR, 1745, 1775NT, 1775NT CCS, 1795, DR, and DB Series planters will have onboard air storage to increase the overall response time when making a row-unit downforce adjustment from the GreenStar display.
+The onboard air storage is comprised of an 18.9-L (5-gal.) storage tank with valve assembly.

 Base equipment on: 1725 CCS, 1725 16-row, 1725T, 1775NT, 1775NT CCS, 1795, DR, and DB Series Planters with MaxEmerge™ 5 row-units.
 MaxEmerge 5e and ExactEmerge™ equipped planters come with active pneumatic downforce in base.

-A hydraulically driven compressor works with the SeedStar™ 3 HP system and SeedStar XP system to automate downforce control.
+A hydraulically driven compressor works with the SeedStar™ XP, SeedStar 3 HP, and SeedStar 4 systems to automate downforce control.
 Just set the row-unit target margin value and the active pneumatic downforce system works automatically.
 The system will make sure the planter maintains this value, achieving precise soil penetration, and consistent planting depth, without sidewall soil compaction.
 From the factory, the system is set at 45.4 kg (100 lb) target downforce margin, but may be modified for varying field conditions.
 This frees the operator from constantly making manual downforce adjustments as conditions change.

 This system offers a split-rank control feature for 1795 and DB Split-Row Planters.
 On split-row planters, active downforce will control the front and rear rows independently.
 This compensates for differing downforce requirements between the ranks that can be caused by things like different tillage or insecticide attachments and will help maintain an accurate planting depth and consistent margin across all the rows.